Some years ago a number of

 to the best of their ability, that no unconverted person makes his or her way into the membership of a church.

-sufficiency and authority of the Word of God.
-While all true Christians believe in the inspiration and infallibility of the
+regarding the sufficiency and authority of the Word of God.
+While all true Christians believe in the inspiration and infallibility

 out” by God and that it is infallible and without error in all of its parts.
 To deny this is to call God a liar, and